SOUTHERN ITALY: Caciocavallo and ’Nduja

 My relatives in Ragusa, Sicily, often visit their favourite massaro—a farmer who raises cows and makes cheese.
 They buy fresh farm produce: ricotta, provola, Ragusano, and caciocavallo.

-Ricotta, in particular, is a staple in Sicilian kitchens, where it’s prized for its freshness and versatility.
-It’s eaten on its own or used in a wide range of savoury and sweet dishes.
-However, ricotta made with sheep’s milk is particularly prized.
+Ricotta, a staple in Sicilian kitchens, is prized for its freshness and versatility.
+It’s enjoyed on its own or used in various savoury and sweet dishes.
+Sheep’s milk ricotta is especially sweet and preferred for pastries.
+Where would the cannoli and cassata be without it!

 Zia Niluzza and the Massaro

-My aunt, Zia Niluzza, lives in Ragusa and regularly has her ricotta, provola, and caciocavallo delivered by a local farmer.
-She also enjoys visiting him, especially when she has guests—or when I’m visiting from abroad.
+My aunt, Zia Niluzza, lives in Ragusa and regularly has her ricotta, provola, and caciocavallo delivered by a local farmer she called a massaro.
+She also enjoys visiting him, especially when she has guests.
+She makes it a must when I’m visiting from abroad.

-For many years, cheese and ricotta were delivered by a man named Ciccio, who operated a small-scale dairy on his masseria just outside Marina di Ragusa.
-My aunt always referred to him as a massaro.
-He had only three cows.
-Those with more might be called a vaccaro (cowherd), but to be considered a casaro (professional cheesemaker), one would need to produce on a much larger scale.
+For many years, cheese and ricotta were delivered by a man named Ciccio, who operated a small-scale dairy on his masseria (farm) just outside Marina di Ragusa.
+My aunt always referred to him as a massaro and he had only three cows.
+Those with more cows might be called a vaccaro (a farmer who had a herd), but to be considered a casaro (professional cheesemaker), cheese would need to be produced on a much larger scale.

-Unfortunately, Ciccio stopped producing Ragusano when it received its PDO status.
-Upgrading his operation to meet PDO regulations was too costly.
+Sadly, Ciccio ceased producing Ragusano when it gained PDO status.
+Upgrading his operation to meet PDO regulations proved too expensive, a common fate for many massari.

 My First Visit – 1977

 I first visited Ciccio’s masseria in 1977.
-I wanted to go and I was fascinated by my aunt’s description of the process.
+I wanted to go and was fascinated by my aunt’s description of the process of making cheeses on such a small home farm..

-We arrived unannounced and found the family in a two-room barn with packed earth floors and thick stone walls that naturally regulated temperature.
-It was dark and smoky inside.
-Ciccio had just made what would become Ragusano—at that point, still curds submerged in a tub of whey.
+We arrived unannounced and found the family in a two-room barn with packed earth floors and thick stone walls that naturally regulated the temperature.
+It was smoky inside.
+Ciccio had just made what would become Ragusano and at that point, there were still curds submerged in a tub of whey.

 In another room, we saw pear-shaped provole, large yellow Ragusano cheeses resting on rafters, and pairs of caciocavallo hanging over wooden beams like saddlebags (“cacio a cavallo” literally means “cheese on horseback”).

 Some cheeses were draining in reed baskets; others were maturing on racks.
-The smell was potent—smoke, sour milk, and the pungent vinegar and oil rubbed onto the Ragusano rind.
+The smell was potent: smoke, sour milk, and the pungent vinegar and oil that is rubbed onto the Ragusano rind to make it the dark golden coloured cheese that it becomes.

-Ciccio’s teenage son was stirring a large cauldron over a wood fire to make ricotta from whey left over from caciocavallo.
+This was a family event.
+Ciccio’s teenage son was stirring a large cauldron over a wood fire to make ricotta from the whey left over from caciocavallo.
 We watched in silence as the liquid separated into curds.
 His wife quietly brought us terracotta bowls with torn bread at the bottom.
 Each of us received a ladle of hot curds and whey – ricotta in its freshest form.

-The scene felt ceremonial: the smoke like incense, the silence, the secret language (Sicilian rather than Italian was spoken almost throughout) the transformation of liquid into food, and the communal sharing.
-I made this comment aloud but it didn’t go over well.
+The scene felt ceremonial: the smoke, the silence, the secret language (Sicilian rather than Italian was spoken almost throughout), the transformation of liquid into food, and the communal sharing.
+I made this comment aloud, but it didn’t go over well.
 Most Sicilians, including my aunt are very religious.

 This ricotta was made with cow’s milk.They were delighted to see me taste the hot ricotta for the first time.
-I hadn’t known that freshly made ricotta was such a treat—or that it was still produced in such humble, traditional ways.
+I hadn’t known that freshly made ricotta was such a treat and that it was still produced in such humble, traditional ways.

-We returned to Ragusa with Ragusano, fresh provola, ricotta salata (salted, dried ricotta), and fresh ricotta draining in a reed basket.
+We returned to Ragusa with a load: Ragusano, fresh provola, ricotta salata (salted, dried ricotta), and fresh ricotta draining in a reed basket.

 Cheese Quick Guide